 - A referral to the NYU Dysautonomia Center is available to any patient with confirmed genetic testing.
 The NYU Dysautonomia Center is the only Center in the world that manages patients with FD across the lifespan in collaborations with local physicians and specialists with the goal of improving quality of life and longevity.
 The NYU Dysautonomia Center also provides ongoing research opportunities to the patients with familial dysautonomia with the hope of improving quality of life and extending the lifespan.

 Formerly known as DSGB.
 The only UK based charity dedicated to alleviating the suffering from FD.
 It helps provide specialized equipment, medication, support and respite for FD patients and families; facilitates access to international FD specialists and expertise; raises public awareness of FD and promotes screening for the disorder.

 This USA based charity supports medical treatment, research, public awareness and social services for the benefit of people affected by FD.
 It has established the world’s only two FD treatment centers and is the largest single source of funding for research and treatment specifically for the benefit of people with FD.

-An international group on Facebook for people with Familial Dysautonomia.
+An international support group on Facebook for people with Bloom syndrome.

 Click on the ‘Jane’s Story’ link above to see a short video of Jane Pearl sharing her family’s personal story of having a child affected by Familial Dysautonomia.